The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-8/lesson-1-state/notes.md

 <details><summary>Ben's Answer</summary><br>

 > I think the main benefit of this is that it also keeps all of the logic related to managing the `count` state in one place.
+Think MVC.
 >
 > The result is that both the `CounterButtons` and `CounterDisplay` components are blissfully un-aware of the state values themselves.
 They are simply told what value to display (`count`) or what to do when the buttons are clicked (`increment` or `decrement`).

 </details>

-### Code Break!
+### Instapets Code Break: Lifting State Up

-Keep a total likes tally displayed in the header
+Keep a `totalLikes` piece of state displayed in the header that shows the sum of all likes.